Code-Institute-Submissions/MS2_Project_WeatherApp_CI/README.md

 ### Content

 - Template Bootstrap [Bootstrap](https://getbootstrap.com/docs/4.0/examples/).
-- API Service and key from ![Openweathermap] (https://openweathermap.org/api).
+- API Service and key from [Openweathermap](https://openweathermap.org/api).
 For anyone replicating or looking to make their own project it is required that you sign up to the service (choose free subscription) and get your own key from the provider.
 Follow link above.
 - Instructions on correct math.round syntax for rendered temperature from [Alan](https://alan.app/docs/server-api/built-in-javascript-libraries).
 - Instructions on "document.getElementById results to null even if API call successful" fix ( move script from top to near end of body tag) from [Stackoverflow](https://stackoverflow.com/questions/26107125/cannot-read-property-addeventlistener-of-null)
-- The icons in the search results from ![Openweathermap] (https://openweathermap.org/weather-conditions)
+- The icons in the search results from [Openweathermap](https://openweathermap.org/weather-conditions)
 - Code Institute Diploma in Software Development modules Javascript Essentials and Interactive Front End Development, generally all lessons in these modules, for learning about vanilla JavaScript, jQuery and working with external resources such as APIs.

 ### Media